SiliconLabs/zigbee_applications/zigbee_mfglib_extension/zigbee_7.x/README.md

 ## 1. Summary ##

 While there is a currently function manufacturing library plugin, the following code extends this library with more functionality and commands.
 Sending and receiving packets, PER test, manipulating tokens, configuring GPIO settings, and changing the power to deci dBm are among the added functionality of this code.
-This project was built and tested on the Wireless Starter Kit Main Board (BRD4001) and EFR32MG21 2.4 GHz 10 dBm Radio Board (BRD4181A) in Studio v5 with UC.
+This project was built and tested on the Wireless Starter Kit Main Board (BRD4001) and EFR32MG21 2.4 GHz 10 dBm Radio Board (BRD4181A) in Studio v5 with SDK 7.x.
 This tutorial assumes these are the boards being used.
 This code can be built on any EFR32 board but may require adjustments.

 | Command  	| Command Description 	| API Function  | Argument: 	|  	|  		|
 | ------------- | ------------- 	| ------ 	|  ----- 	| --- 	| --- 		|